 - convallarin (Broadly used in medicine as a heart regulator; it is a white, crystalline glucoside, of an irritating taste, extracted mostly from the convallaria or Lily-of-the-Valley plant, a relative of Solomon's Seal).

-General Healing Properties of Solomon’s Seal
+General Restorative Properties of Solomon’s Seal

 Best use: Tea, Salve.
 As a mucilaginous herb, it is soothing, cooling, and moistening when applied to irritated, inflamed, or abraded tissue, especially mucus membranes, throat, lungs, and skin.
 Specific to the throat, Solomon's Seal coats it for relief of dry coughs.